doc4d/4d-web-studio/docs/events.md

 * When certain actions are taken on your components
 * When a webform is loaded
-* When a datasource is updated on the client side
+* When a datasource is updated

 You can map one class function to several events, or one event to several class functions.